shparas/robbie-robot-shop/README.md

 object oriented programming and GUI in C++ back in early 2017.

-The codes are pretty straight forward and if you need any clarification or help, please email me at git@eparas.com.
+The code is pretty straight forward and if you need any clarification or help, please email me at git@eparas.com.